tweksteen/burst/doc/intro.rst

 The first time you start Abrupt, it will generate a CA certificate.
 This is useful to avoid the exception creation whenever you reach a HTTPS site with the proxy enabled.
 You can install this certificate in your browser.
+However, no check is performed by Abrupt on the server side regarding ssl.

 Proxy
 -----